 I've divided the original essays into three books.
-Book 1, Practical Ways to Manage Yourself, asks you to consider how you can manage and respect yourself to build congruence and integrity in your actions.
+The first-this one-asks you to consider how you can manage and respect yourself to build congruence and integrity in your actions.

-This second book explains how you can serve a harmonic whole.
+Book 2, Practical Ways to Lead and Serve (Manage) Others, explains how you can serve a harmonic whole.
 The entire team or group can then work together in a culture of transparency and trust.